ShipChain/engine/README.md

  - `bin/ddo` Run a command _inside_ the Engine RPC container.
 This is useful for `yarn` or running unit tests (described below).
  - `bin/dcleanup` Single command to kill, remove, restart, and tail the new logs of a container.
  - `bin/docker_tests` This executes the unit tests with the `circleci.yml` configuration file.
 The RPC service is launched using `sleep infinity` to prevent the full server from launching for the tests.

+Local development (with `dev` or `dev-lite` roles) use the `base` stage present in the [Dockerfile](Dockerfile); please note, this file *doesn't* use the docker `COPY` directive to copy the project code into the container, instead the code is mounted as a volume (so that as you save files, they update inside the container).

+A deployed environment should use the `prod` or `deploy` stage in the Dockerfile.
+These will install node modules passing the `--production` flag to Yarn.
+Additionally, the `deploy` stage includes prerequisites for connecting to a separate management container when running in an AWS environment.

 ### Configuration